 Proposed airport master plans, expansion of an existing airport (or heliport - which is a type of airport), and plans for construction of a new airport (or heliport) also must be submitted to the ALUC for review in accordance with Public Utilities Code sections 21676 (c), 21664.5, and 21661.5, respectively.
 This referral requirement is independent of whether the local agency has taken action with regard to the consistency of its general plan.
 The provisions of the State Aeronautics Act (Pub.
 Util.
-Code, \$21670 et seq.) are not applicable to private use airports or heliports.
+Code, §21670 et seq.) are not applicable to private use airports or heliports.
 Rather, the legislative intent associated with the operative statutes is narrowly and expressly extended only to public use airports and heliports.
 (See e.g., Pub.
 Util.
-Code, \$21670(a)(1).
+Code, §§21670(a)(1).
 Therefore, proposed expansion of an existing private use airport and plans for construction of a new private use airport (or heliport) is not required to be submitted to the ALUC for review.

-1.5 Plan Contents
+Plan Contents 1.5

-This Compatibility Plan is organized into four chapters and seven appendices.
-The intent of this introductory chapter is to set the overall context of airport land use compatibility planning, in general, and for Santa Maria Airport, in particular.
+This Compatibility Plan is organized into four chapters and six appendices.
+The intent of this introductory chapter is to set the overall context of airport land use compatibility planning, in general, and for the Airports in Santa Barbara County ALUC, in particular.

 Chapters 2 and 3 contain the policies by which the ALUC operates and conducts compatibility reviews of proposed land use and airport development actions.
 The policies in Chapter 2 are written broadly, so as to address overarching compatibility concerns.
-The compatibility criteria and other policies applicable to Santa Maria Airport in Santa Barbara County are described in Chapter 3.
+The compatibility criteria and other policies applicable to the Santa Barbara Airport is described in Chapter 3.

-Chapter 4 presents background data for Santa Maria Airport, and documents the data and assumptions on which the compatibility policy maps are based.
+Chapter 4 presents background data for Santa Barbara Airport and the surrounding environs, and documents the data and assumptions on which the compatibility policy maps are based.

-The appendices contain copies of supporting information pertaining to Santa Maria Airport and airport land use compatibility planning.
+The appendices contain copies of supporting information pertaining to Santa Barbara Airport and airport land use compatibility planning.

-1.6 Definitions
+Definitions 1.6